+A. do something over

-C. making your boss satisfied
+B. making your boss satisfied

-D. do something over
+D. behaving in an improper way

 Part 4.
 For questions 37-38, mark the letter A, B, C, or D on your answer sheet to indicate the underlined part that needs correction in each of the following questions.

-Question 37: Upon reaching the destination, a number of personnel are expected to change its A B C reservations and proceed to Hawaii.
+Question 37: Upon reaching the destination, a number of personnel are expected to change its \mathbf{A} \mathbf{B} \mathbf{C} reservations and proceed to Hawaii.